kritinsinghal/shopify-backend-winter21/README.md

 ![Architecture](assets/Shopify.png)

-The entire application can be accessed here: https://shopify-winter-21.herokuapp.com/
+The client application can be accessed here: https://shopify-winter-21.herokuapp.com/

 # Table of Contents
 - [Deployment](#deployment)